cleishm/libneo4j-client/README.md

 About
 -----

-neo4j-client is a command shell for Neo4j.
+neo4j-client is a command shell (CLI) for Neo4j.
 It supports secure connections to Neo4j server, sending of statements (including multiline statements), persistent command history, and rendering of results to tables or CSV.